rohanfaiyazkhan/tkinter-image-labeller-gui/README.md

+# Before After Labelling

-Just a backup of a GUI tool I made for labelling images in TKinter
+GUI tool I made for labelling images in TKinter for paper "Before and After Pseudoscience"